20centaurifux/efind-website/docs/howto-extensions.md

 	    return result

 The first parameter is always the name of the found file.
 Our example function has two additional arguments: *extension* and *icase*.
-To register the function properly the data types of these arguments have to be declared by adding a special attribute to the callable object:
+To register the function properly you have to use type-hints.

-	py_check_extension.__signature__=[str, int]

 The *EXTENSION\_EXPORT* array exports your custom function(s) to **efind**: